charlesdwmorrison/L6/README.md

 # L6 - A DevOps CI/CD Performance Test Tool

-L6 is a C# .Net Core lightweight load generator designed to be used in CI pipelines using standard test agent machines.
+L6 is a C# .Net Core lightweight load generator designed to be used in CI pipelines.
+L6 launches multiple threads, but in the manner of a functional, MSTest or NUnit test.
+It does this using standard DevOps functional test agent machines.
-It started life as replacement for the deprecated Visual Studio Load Test tool.
+L6 started life as replacement for the deprecated Visual Studio Load Test tool.
 The idea is to execute multi-threaded performance/load tests as easily as functional tests.

 Advancements over vernerable tools such as [Netling](https://github.com/hallatore/Netling) include:
 - .Net core (L6 can be executed on Linux or a Mac).
 - Correlation so that you can add data and vary the body or URI.
-- Ability to test more than one URL or endpoint at a time.
-Scripts consisting of multiple URLs can be used, and user flows created.
+- Ability to test more than one URL or endpoint in the test.
+Scripts can consist of multiple URLs, and can be built into user flows of any length.
-- Can be run in a DevOps pipeline.
+- The entire flow can be tested in a DevOps pipeline and provide a pass/fail result.

 L6 is basically a CI/CD tool for performance testing.